nightbot/docs/control-panel/regulars.md

 Head over to the [Regulars](https://beta.nightbot.tv/regulars) page.

-In the top right corner of the panel, click the blue Add User button which will open up a popup allowing you to add a user as a regular.
+In the top right corner of the panel, clicking the Add User button which will open up a popup allowing you to add a user as a regular.

 #### Settings